aimes1/PhyloGen563/scripts/reproducible_script_finalproject.md

 Summary steps:
 1. Download IQ-TREE for Mac [here](http://www.iqtree.org/#download).
 Downloaded the zipped folder `iqtree-2.2.2.6-MacOSX`.

-   A. Use the m MF function to predict the best fit model.
+Note: Use the m MF function to predict the best fit model.
 The predicted best fit model for this data was HKY+F+G4.

 2. Run a trial with 1000 bootstraps on the MUSCLE aligned file.
 3. Run a trial with 5000 bootstraps on the MUSCLE aligned file.
 Keep the same model.
 4. Repeat steps 1 and 2 on the CLUSTALW aligned data.
 5. The input and output for each trial are detailed below:

-   1. Note: this software was ran on Jackie Lemaire's MacBook Air as the machine.
-Commands and choices were specified and input by me, as I was unable to resolve installation issues with the software on my M2 chip MacbookPro.
-   2. All output files stored within the [iq-tree-files](results/iq-tree-files) folder in the results directory.
+All output files stored within the [iq-tree-files](results/iq-tree-files) folder in the results directory.

 ### MUSCLE trial with 1000 bootstraps
 ```shell